fxu9411/TradeETL/README.md

 # Project: Trade Data ETL
 ## Introduction
+> Maven Project that builds ETL pipeline with Java and Spring Batch.

 The objective of the this project is to read the trade data from a single CSV file, process in certain steps and load the data into multiple CSV files based on data attributes.

 ## Input